 But was this scholarship in Germanistik and Celtic studies really entwined with the Nazi ideology, or was it just an opportunistic appeal to the interests of the regime in order to secure funding and political support?

 CH: Well, I think the affinity was sincere.
-There’s a guy called Ludwig Mühlhausen, there’s Leo Weisgerber, and Willy Krogmann.
+There’s figures like Ludwig Mühlhausen, there’s Leo Weisgerber, and Willy Krogmann.
 They had very deep affinities to this Celtic culture, and they were very hostile to what the British had done or were doing in Ireland.
 So I think there is a sincere element to it.
-There is also an opportunistic element if you look at Heinz Kloss, who was much more concerned with Germans, overseas Germans, or Germans outside the Reich, but he did get a lot of funding; he had these independent research institutes.
+There is also an opportunistic element if you look at Heinz Kloss, who was much more concerned with Germans, overseas Germans, or Germans outside the Reich, but he did get a lot of funding in relation to independent research institutes (Forschungsstellen).

 Another way to look at this question is to look at the east.
 Michael Burleigh wrote a brilliant book called Germany Turns Eastwards, and it’s about the scholarship of the predominantly Slavic east.
 What you can see there is a mixture, in policy terms, of getting people on board – so appropriating, assimilating – and also settler colonial ambitions.
 Some Ukrainians were working with the Nazis, and then you have the Latvian SS, you have collaboration, but in the long run, I guess there was a plan, for the whole of Europe, a mixture of ethnic states in the west and settler colonialism in the east.